timebertt/masters-thesis-controller-sharding/content/60-evaluation.md

 Next, experiments record the load on the evaluated controller setup to determine the load capacity of a setup using a given resource configuration and to allow for the comparison of results of different scenarios.
 For this, both load dimensions of controllers defined in [@sec:controller-scalability] are measured for the tested controller.
-Applied to the webhosting-opperator, the number of objects watched and reconciled by the controller (dimension 1) is the number of `Website` objects in the cluster.
+Applied to the webhosting-opperator, the number of objects watched and reconciled by the controller (\refdimn{count}) is the number of `Website` objects in the cluster.
 This can be measured using the `kube_website_info` metric exposed for every `Website` object by the operator.
-On the other hand, the churn rate of API objects (dimension 2) for the webhosting-operator is the rate at which clients create, update, and delete `Website` objects.
+On the other hand, the churn rate of API objects (\refdimn{churn}) for the webhosting-operator is the rate at which clients create, update, and delete `Website` objects.
 In experiments, `Website` reconciliations are triggered by mutating the `spec.theme` field.
 The experiment tool builds upon controller-runtime, and different controllers perform individual actions of scenarios in the form of reconciliations.
 Hence, this load dimension can be measured using the reconciliation-related metrics exposed by controller-runtime.